The dangers of a flat network - or how I tracked the mob boss...

 Some time ago, while I was helping a law enforcement agency track a wanted mobter boss, I came across one of his trusted people's computer.
 He and I were connected to the same insecure wireless at a cafe.
 After some scanning and running several little exploits I managed to get a shell to his Windows XP machine.

-I wasn't sure it would work because the more I searched the laptop, the more I thought this was a burn computer.
+I wasn't sure if it would work because the more I searched the laptop, the more I thought this was a burn computer.
 My hope, though, was that this guy would eventually connect to a network where either the boss was connected or that we could find data belonging to the organization; maybe this last part would help us find the boss.

 I sent the run command and while it started the search, I began my own recon of the network.

 A quick net, route, and other command line tools gave me a lot of info about the network I was in.
 I mounted several computers and starting moving to other systems.
-After a while I realize that the whole network seemed to be flat: no segmentation and each computer essentially can access any other device connected.
+After a while I realized that the whole network seemed to be flat: no segmentation and each computer essentially can access any other device connected.
 That was great news.

 The next day I connected again, this time through another computer.
 As soon as I was able to move to another system I installed the backdoor there.
 Redundancy and persistance.
 If the guy I penetrated originally wasn't connected anymore (and there was a big chance of this), I still wanted access to the network.
 I sent a command to my crawler and it, in turn, sent the documents collected.
 There were several good ones that I passed to the intel guys at the law enforcement agency.
 Having a flat network made my worm work faster.
-Thank you mafia guys!

 One of the emails extracted out of the Outlook database of one of the computers, mentioned that the boss was going to call and have a little conference call with some of the bad guys.
 Great!